Stone Cold (Swindells novel): Plot

-Gail tearfully reveals she isn't truly homeless, but rather a journalist who had posed as such in order to write an "authentic" story about homelessness.
+Link then questions Gail how she managed to summon the police even though she is homeless, and Gail reveals the truth — Gail isn't truly homeless, but turns out to be Louise Bain, a journalist who had posed as such in order to write an "authentic" story about homelessness.

-Link feels betrayed, and is angry with Gail.
-The story ends with a newspaper article featuring an interview with Link.
-In it, Link ponders the unjustness of a world where he is homeless and hungry, while a murderer like Shelter is housed in a warm prison with 3 meals a day.
+Link feels betrayed and is angry with Gail.
+Gail then gives money to Link, and then tearfully leaves Link alone once again.
+Link ponders the unjustness of a world where he is homeless and hungry, while a murderer like Shelter is housed in a warm prison with three meals a day.